Gabrielle Wortman: Discography

+Personal life

+In 2021, Gabrielle came out as non-binary and pansexual.

 Reviews

-Gabrielle Wortman has been most noted by critics for her unique moody, dark, and soulful style.
-Her style combines a distinct southern soul and an urban vibe.
+Gabrielle Wortman has been most noted by critics for their unique moody, dark, and soulful style.
+Their style combines a distinct southern soul and an urban vibe.

-Wortman is most noted for her unique songwriting style and original singing voice, and has been described as falling "under the electro umbrella, but Wortman abandons the sugar tart vocals of Melody’s Echo Chamber or Chromatics for the swagger of Chaka Khan and the mournful R&B bravado of Adele".
+Wortman is most noted for their unique songwriting style and original singing voice, and has been described as falling "under the electro umbrella, but Wortman abandons the sugar tart vocals of Melody’s Echo Chamber or Chromatics for the swagger of Chaka Khan and the mournful R&B bravado of Adele".